 Overall, Janome DC1050 is a highly precise, smooth-operating sewing workhorse capable of completing any sewing work you challenge yourself with: embroidery, quilting, decorations, alterations, and garment crafting.
 It’s well worth the price considering Janome’s excellent reputation and a 25-year limited warranty.

-Also Japanese, but this time all-black, Super Jeans J34 tells you everything you need to know right in its naming scheme.
+Also Japanese, but this time all-black, Super Jeans J15 tells you everything you need to know right in its naming scheme.

-The special feature of this sewing machine for heavy fabrics that makes it stand out and ‘super’ is its ability to sew through multiple layers of denim!
+The special feature that makes it stand out and ‘super’ is its ability to sew through multiple layers of denim!

 In fact, you can subject it to 3 – 12 layers of denim.
 In particular, 12 layers of soft denim, and 9 layers of hard denim.
 Can you just imagine the combos you will be able to make?

 Of course, that doesn’t mean you need to restrict yourself to just denim layer.
 You can do equally well with neoprene layers too.